CatalogueOfLife/coldp/README.md

 * [Metadata](#metadata)
 * [Best Practises](#best-practices)

+## Status & Versioning
+*Verison 1.0 of ColDP has been released on [October 25th 2021](https://github.com/CatalogueOfLife/coldp/commit/b39c35c8e5d3be3b936807acbede9c4fbfe015c4)*.
+No more fields or entities will be renamed, removed or added.
+It is anticipated that the documentation and enumeration of values will still be changing and these are not strictly part of the frozen specs.
+We therefor have not tagged a release in github.

 ## Schema

 The format is a single ZIP archive that bundles various delimited text files described below together with a metadata.yaml file providing basic metadata about the entire dataset.
-Each file holds records for the same class of things shown in this diagram with columns explained in more detail in the [Data File section](#data-file-columns):
+Each file holds records for the same class of things shown in this diagram with columns explained in more detail in the [Data File section](#data-file-columns).
+It aligns closely to the Frictionless Tabular Data Package for which we provide a [descriptor](http://api.catalogueoflife.org/datapackage).

 ![schema](docs/schema.png)